 The church is like a wagon wheel.
-It is people (spokes) attached to Jesus (hub), kept in alignment with Him and each other by the Mentor (the outer rim).
+It is people (spokes) attached to Jesus (hub), kept in alignment with Him and each other by the Spirit of Jesus. (the outer rim).
 A wheel is designed for movement!

 “As the Father sent me….”
 Jesus was on A Mission from God.
 When He called His twelve friends, He gave but one instruction: “Come, follow Me!”
 (Matthew 4:19) Whenever and wherever Jesus went, the twelve followed (it’s estimated that Jesus walked 3,125 miles during His three years of ministry).
 Most likely He originated the song, “On the Road Again.”
 By the way “Jesus never once said ‘worship me‘ but he often said ‘follow me!'” (“Breathing Under Water”, Richard Rohr)